The Number One Way To Stress Yourself Out During Pregnancy

 “It’s funny, because it’s safer to be pregnant today than it ever was in all of history,” Johnston pointed out.
 “You’ve got way more control of your pregnancy than your mother did, or her mother or her mother — way more information and way more control.
 So try to relax.”

-I still have both apps on my phone, but now they're more for entertainment rather than to seriously assess the size of my fetus.
+I still have both apps on my phone, but now they're more for entertainment rather than to seriously assess the size of my foetus.

 Meanwhile, my husband has become so dismissive of the information in these apps that he's convinced they're also lying about the food.
 He thinks brie en brioche ("an entire wheel of soft cheese, wrapped in dough!"), croquembouche ("pastry balls… piled into a cone and held together with… caramel!"), and even boule de pain ("a rustic loaf") are all "made-up."